-Maybarduk was a child genius born on July 4, 1979 to an American diplomat and a social worker in Mexico City.
+Maybarduk was a child genius born in Mexico City on July 4, 1979 to an American diplomat and a social worker.
 He has lived or worked in more than two dozen countries and across the United States, from a reform school in rural Maine to law school in Berkeley, California, where he fronted indie rock trio Last Clear Chance.
-Some of his prior projects include ethnography among the Warao of Venezuela’s Orinoco river delta, a national Student Voting Rights Campaign and a successful living wage campaign, among others.
+Some of his prior projects include conducting ethnography among the Warao of Venezuela’s Orinoco River delta and organizing campaigns for student voting rights and living wages, among others.

 In Darker Days Maybarduk sings,